mroi/aws-ssh-proxy/README.md

 * some initial setup at Amazon,
 * a web service you need to host on a PHP-enabled web server,
 * a launch daemon for the Macs you want to connect to, and
-* an SSH proxy script for the machine that establishes the connection.
+* an SSH proxy command for the machine that establishes the connection.

 Each of these pieces is described below in its own section.